 Also in 2013, Katharine directed NewsRevue and, with the cast from this show, set up parallel universe comedy group zazU (www.zazucomedy.com).
 The group have performed at Soho Theatre, Underbelly, Pleasance, Alphabetti, Gilded Balloon, the Museum of Comedy and Leicester Square theatre to name a few.

-2014 saw the re-runs of Five Children and It, two Edinburgh shows: zazU at Underbelly and Somebody I Used to Know at Assembly, and her first full length London directorial debut in the form of new play The Love and Devotion of Ridley Smith at the Old Red Lion Theatre.
+2014 saw the re-runs of Five Children and It, two Edinburgh shows: zazU at Underbelly and Somebody I Used to Know at Assembly, and her directing the wonderful piece of new writing from Miran Hadzic The Love and Devotion of Ridley Smith at the Old Red Lion Theatre.
 She also wrote her play After Party about the composer Franz Schubert which was performed by Re:Sound as part of the Oxford Lieder Festival.

 In 2015 Katharine brought back shows Somebody I Used to Know and After Party, the latter of which won the Buxton Fringe New Writing Award.
-She wrote the libretto for opera Thousand Furs and started development on various TV projects.
+She wrote the libretto for opera Thousand Furs.
 With her comedy group zazU she spent a second year at the Ed Fringe with their new show which is going on to Brighton and London shows.
 She signed with agent Stephanie Moore at United Agents.

 2016 saw the creation of a new zazU show which previewed at Museum of Comedy before running at Gilded Balloon as part of the Edinburgh Fringe.
 Re:Sound commissioned her to write Duet about the lives and music of Robert and Clara Schumann.
 She was a finalist for the Red Planet Prize.
 New puppetry show Bobbin! toured over the Spring and Summer.